sbcas/chef-rfc/new/telemetry.md

 ## Specification

 This RFC defines the core of product usage data sharing.
-It does not define how individual apps will implement product usage data sharing, and it is expected that each app would create a follow up RFC that details individual behaviour, and the types of data that will be shared with Chef Software.
+It does not define how individual apps will implement product usage data sharing; any app that wishes to do so MUST create a follow up RFC that details individual behaviour, and the types of data that will be shared with Chef Software.

 ### Sharing by default